 Jeffrey Chappell has performed throughout the United States and in Europe, Asia, and Latin America.
 He has appeared in recitals, in chamber music, and as concerto soloist with major symphony orchestras including those of Philadelphia, St. Louis, Pittsburgh, Houston, Indianapolis, and Oakland, and over forty times with the Baltimore Symphony Orchestra including concerts at Carnegie Hall and Wolf Trap Park.
 He was a scholarship student of Leon Fleisher at the Peabody Conservatory and of Rudolf Serkin and Eleanor Sokoloff at the Curtis Institute, and he was the protégé of Jane Allen.
 You can find more detailed information on this website under “Bio”.
 You can read what critics said about his performances under “Reviews”.
 You can find a complete listing of the orchestras and conductors he has appeared with under “Orchestras”.

 Jeffrey Chappell’s “The Definitive Guide to Mastering Music Improvisation” is a bestseller on udemy.com, a leading online video course platform.
 He is also the creator of Music Everybody, a weekend music seminar series.
-He is on the piano faculty of Goucher College in Baltimore, Maryland where he is also Director of Jazz Studies.
-He was the director of the Goucher Summer Arts Institute Jazz Camp for middle and high school students from 1999 to 2013.
+He has given master classes nationally and internationally.
+He is on the piano faculty of Goucher College in Baltimore, Maryland where he is also Director of Jazz Studies and was the director of the Goucher Summer Arts Institute Jazz Camp for middle and high school students from 1999 to 2013.
 He also teaches at the Levine School of Music in Washington, D.C. and at his home studio.
-He has given master classes nationally and internationally.
+He is on the faculty of the Alba Music Festival in Italy, teaching piano, chamber music, and jazz.
 You can find out more about his teaching activities on this website under “Teaching”, along with three instructional essays about piano playing.
 You can find his responses to questions from students and website visitors under “Answers”.

 Jeffrey Chappell has recorded on the Telarc, Centaur, Albany, MMC, MSR Classics, and Petrichor labels.
 His most recent release is the debut recording of the contemporary jazz quartet, Otherworld, which won a Global Music Award.
 His compositions and arrangements appear on three Centaur Records releases: “Jazz Sonata” and “Pick It Up” for solo piano; and “Clarinet Now” for piano and clarinet.
 He is the pianist on “Crosscurrents”, an Albany Records release with saxophonist Noah Getz, featuring works by classical composers influenced by jazz.
 Mr. Chappell also made the world premiere recordings of the Piano Concerto by James Grant and “The Dream Wanderer” by Sotireos Vlahopoulos.
 He is the featured pianist on the Baltimore Symphony recording of Stravinsky’s “Petrouchka” conducted by David Zinman.
 You can find a complete catalogue of his recordings with purchase information on this website under “Recordings”.